Mickoco/MickVisitsReactApp/README.md

 To run the App localy on http://localhost:3000/ and access the API ( http://mickspatientvisitwebapi.azurewebsites.net/api/Visit/All ) I had to switch off CORS

-To do this I closed all Chrome browsers and opened a Dos Box.

-Then start Chrome with these flags:

-C:\Users\Admin>"C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security  --user-data-dir=~/chromeTempmeTemp

 ## Code Layout & Flow